arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Permission Errors

-If you encounter the error about runtime directory ownership like:
+If you encounter an error about runtime directory ownership like:

 ```
 QStandardPaths: runtime directory '/run/user/63' is not owned by UID 0